ihab-aljadou-dev/Reg_QuickEdit/README.md

 # Reg_QuickEdit

-Reg_QuickEdit is a personal Windows utility developed with Longtion Application Builder to simplify working with the Windows Registry through a graphical user interface and automation features.
+Reg_QuickEdit is a personal Windows utility developed with Longtion Application Builder to improve productivity when working with the Windows Registry.

-The application was designed as a learning project and provides tools for navigating, searching, managing, and organizing Windows Registry information more efficiently than the standard Registry Editor.
+The project was designed to reduce the repetitive work required when navigating Registry paths, editing keys and values, searching for information, and performing registry-related tasks.
+Instead of manually entering long registry paths and repeatedly switching between locations, users can save, organize, restore, and quickly access their work environment.

+## Main Purpose

+The application was created to:

+* Speed up Registry navigation and editing
+* Reduce repetitive manual input of registry paths, keys, values, and data
+* Preserve the current work context while performing searches
+* Organize frequently used Registry locations
+* Improve productivity during Registry research and Windows customization tasks

 ## Features

 * Browse Windows Registry keys, values, and data
-* Search for registry entries
+* Search for registry entries without disrupting the current work path
 * Add and delete keys
 * Add and delete values
-* Read and display registry data
+* Read registry data
-* Open Registry Editor directly at selected registry paths
+* Open Registry Editor directly at selected registry locations
 * Save and restore complete work sessions
-* Store frequently used registry locations
+* Store frequently used registry paths and entries
-* Manage custom registry workspaces
+* Manage custom workspace files (.rqe2)
-* Export and import project/session files (.rqe2)
+* Export and import saved sessions
+* Open multiple instances of the application simultaneously for working on different Registry locations
+* Execute helper commands through Windows Shell and CMD integration
+* Launch Registry-related dialogs and Windows components directly from saved entries
-* Integration of Windows CMD commands and batch scripts
+* Simplify exploration of CLSIDs and Shell-related Registry entries
+* Assist in Registry research and Windows system analysis

 ## Technologies

 * Longtion Application Builder
 * Windows Registry
+* Windows Shell
 * Windows CMD
 * Batch Scripts (.bat)

 ## Project Purpose

-This project was created to gain practical experience in:
+This project was created as a personal learning project to gain practical experience in:

-* Windows administration tools
-* Application design and user interfaces
+* Application design
+* User interface development
+* Windows Registry internals
-* Data management and session persistence
+* Session and workspace management
+* Windows automation
-* Automation using CMD and batch scripts
+* CMD and Shell integration

 ## Project Status